Kalsifer-742/unitn-advanced-programming-demo/README.md

 Before running the demo do:

-`cargo build --release example olympus-demo`
+`cargo build --release --example olympus-demo`

 To run the demo use: